symbol/product/bridge/README.md

     * On Symbol: `id:{hex mosaic id}`
     * On Ethereum: Address of the ERC-20 contract.
 * `explorerEndpoint`: Block explorer URL.
 * `finalizationLookahead`: Blocks to advance conceptual finalization (default: 0).
     For example, NEM finalization takes 360 blocks.
-    Setting this property to 350, will assume finalization after 10 confirmations.
+    Setting this property to 350, will assume finalization after 10 blocks.
 * `percentageConversionFee`: A percentage of every wrap and unwrap operation is kept at the bridge as a fee (default: 0).
     Must be a number between 0 and 1.
 * `unconfirmedWaitTimeSeconds`: Time (in seconds) the bridge waits for a transaction to be confirmed on the native network (default: 60).